 The questions you should ask on the first phone call should be:

 How long have you been a wedding DJ?

 How many weddings have you done?

 Do you have references?

-The playlist is where the fun starts!
-A DJ’s should be equipped with a massive selection of songs ranging from old to new and for those unexpected requests on the night.
-The playlist should be pre planned to set the mood for the wedding.
-I usually send a recommended playlist to the bridal couple after we discussed what music they would like at their wedding, which they may edit as they please.
-As weddings are planned way in advanced, it’s a good idea to add or remove as time goes on to make sure all you favorites are listed on the night.
+The playlist is where the fun starts, a DJ’s should be equipped with a massive selection of songs ranging from old to new and for those unexpected requests on the night, but the playlist should be pre planned to set the mood for the wedding.
+I send a recommended playlist to the bridal couple after we discussed what music they would like at their wedding, which they may edit as they please.
+As wedding are planned way in advanced, it’s a good idea to add or remove as time goes on to make sure all you favourites are listed on the night.
 This will also include what type of music you prefer for the pre-drinks and background music.
 A good gesture to you guests is to add a section on the RSVP for them to choose one song they would like to hear on the night.

 Videographer in some cases would like to use the audio from the speeches and overdub songs on the final.
 Best is to make sure you find out all the details from the videographer and inform the DJ, it makes it easier if they would like to connect a mic to one of the mixing desk’s channels etc. Give the Videographer the DJ’s number/email, so they can be in correspondence with each other about the tech stuff.

 Live acts – If you are planning on having someone sing to a backtrack or an acoustic guitarist playing music in the background, good idea to inform the DJ, so that we can bring extra microphones and cables and plan our setup in accordance with them.
 As DJ’s we learn to be on our feet at wedding, but nothing is worse than a surprise live act and you don’t have the right equipment for the job.